kubedb/docs/docs/guides/milvus/quickstart/prerequisites.md

     - http://etcdcluster-sample-2.etcdcluster-sample.demo.svc.cluster.local:2379
 ```

 Only choose this path if you intentionally want Milvus to use an external etcd cluster.
-The default quickstarts do not require it.
+The default quickstarts do not require this file at all.

 ## Optional Controllers